Skip to main content

 In one line

-Naming the elephant doesn’t create risk.
+Naming the elephant does not create risk.
 It reveals the risk that already exists.

 The first elephant: methodology bias

-Methods are tools.
 Labels are not strategies.
-When teams stop debating which framework they are in and start focusing on what must move next, delivery accelerates.
+When teams get stuck debating which framework they are in, they stop focusing on what needs to move next.

 Bad elephants and useful elephants